whatmakeart/experiments-in-electronic-arts/content/modules/01-basic-electronics-introduction/1-1-electricity-basics/index.md

 ## Ohm's Law

 The following famous equation known as Ohm's Law calculates electricity current flow.
 The Current is the voltage, potential for flow, divided by the resistance in the circuit.
+The resistance measures how well or not well the current flows through the object.
+For example copper has low resistance while rubber has a high resistance.

 I = V/R

 Current = Voltage / Resistance

-## Amps?, Watts?, Volts?, Ohms?, Joules?

-[^1]: Footnote Test